Amache Prowers: Marriage and children

 In 1861, at the age of 15 or 16, she married 25-year-old John Wesley Prowers, a cattleman and trader.
 After their marriage, they spent a few months in Westport, Missouri, where she learned the traditions of white women.
 She experienced prejudice, being called "that Indian woman" by John's brother-in-law, John Hough.
 Then they lived at Bent's Fort.

 John and Amache worked together in their business and personal pursuits and settled along the Santa Fe Trail in Boggsville, Colorado in 1867.
 They lived in a 14-room adobe house, which is a Boggsville Historic Site in Bent County, where they raised nine children who were familiar with the cultures of people of European and Native American heritage.
 The children were Mary, Susan (who died as an infant), Kathrine, Inez, John, Frank, Leona, Ida, and Mary.
-Prowers was adept at integrating her native culture with Mexican and Euro-American cultures.
-Except for a corset, she wore clothes of a white woman.
+Prowers was adept at integrating her o culture with Mexican and Euro-American cultures.
+She adopted the dress of white women at the time, but would not adopt the corset.
 Although she always spoke English at home, she taught her children words of the Cheyenne language.
-She maintained Cheyenne traditions among her family, like preparing food from her culture, such as pickled prickly pears and rolls of thin slices of sweetened and spiced buffalo meat for special occasions.
+She maintained Cheyenne traditions among her family, like preparing food from her culture such as pickled prickly pears and rolls of thinly sliced sweetened and spiced buffalo meat for special occasions.
 She prepared food with spring greens; made grape, chokecherry, and wild plum preserves; and tea from sage leaves.
 She also knew what herbs to use for medicine.
 Amache's mother also taught her grandchildren of the ways of the Cheyenne people.
-She kept a tepee at her home to stay grounded in Native American tradition.
+She also kept a tepee at her home to keep her family grounded in these traditions.
 The Prowers were frequently visited by Amache's mother and other family members.
 Known for being a good and kind woman, she was active in school, church and community activities.
 She knew many Native American holy men and chiefs and was friends with Mary Bent, the daughter of Owl Woman and William Bent.
 She was a member of the Order of the Eastern Star.